The Domari people of Jerusalem: A minority within a minority

 Over time, they adopted Arabic as their primary language but were never fully accepted into Palestinian society, remaining distinct due to their cultural traditions.
 Nonetheless the conflict in the Holy Land has impacted them.
 For example, during the Six Day War the entire community took refuge in Saint Anne's Church by the Pool of Bethesda, with a large section of the community being displaced to refugee camps.

-Struggles faced by Domari community
+Struggles faced by Domari community:

 The Domari Gypsy community in Jerusalem faces severe poverty, discrimination, and low literacy levels.